Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Absolutely!
 We didn’t have high expectations for this multi-day hike, as we had never heard about it before, and it’s not as well-known as Carros de Foc or Cavalls del Vent.
 And the truth is that we loved it!

-This part of the Pyrenees is breathtaking, and the hike’s landscapes are varied, making the journey entertaining.
+This part of the Pyrenees is breathtaking, and the hike’s varied landscapes make the journey entertaining.

 We were also surprised by the wildlife we encountered: groundhogs, deer, mouflons, and birds.